bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/The-ExpressJS-Way-To-Write.md

 To read values from the query string, we use the `req.query` object added by Express.
 There will be a key and a value in the `req.query` object for each key/value pair found in the query string.

-The parameter’s value will be of type `array` if more than one value is passed for the same key and `string` when only one value is passed.
+The parameter's value will be of type `array` if more than one value is passed for the same key and `string` when only one value is passed.
 For example, in the query string `?id=123`, `req.query.id` will be a string, but for `?id=123&id=234`, it will be an array.

 Another gotcha is that the names of query string parameters are case sensitive, `sortby` and `sortBy` are two different parameters.